 Step 3: Schedule yourself for a shift that works for your interests and schedule.

 Parking & Check-In

-The Greater Baton Rouge Food Bank is located at 10600 S. Choctaw Dr. Baton Rouge, LA 70815.
+The Greater Baton Rouge Food Bank is located at 10600 S. Choctaw Dr., Baton Rouge, LA 70815.
 The Food Bank is located in the old Fraenkel Furniture and Mattress Warehouse.
-You will enter the building Monday through Friday through our front entrance on the W. Dual side of the building.
+You will enter the building Monday through Friday through our front entrance on the W. Dual Street side of the building.
 The red Volunteer door in the back near the loading dock is for Saturdays only.
 You may double park.
 Please give the receptionist your vehicle description when you enter.
 Please refrain from parking in any of the Merck building parking lots.
 Upon arriving to volunteer, volunteers are required to check-in on the laptop or sign-in sheet for their volunteer shift.
 Volunteers will create a name tag at this time.

 Volunteers Needing Documentation of Volunteer Hours

 Volunteers who need documentation of hours for school requirements are responsible for maintaining a record of their volunteer hours.
 Generic service hours letters are offered to those who need them.
 Please give the Volunteer Coordinator notice of your documentation letter prior to beginning your shift.
 You may also print your volunteer history from your online profile.

 The Greater Baton Rouge Food Bank will accept adult volunteers (18 years old and up) performing court-ordered or lawyer-recommended community service.
 Volunteers who are performing this type of community service must disclose the nature of their conviction to the Volunteer Coordinator.
 The Food Bank will not accept volunteers who have been convicted of drug offenses, theft, violent crimes, crimes of a sexual nature or cruelty to juveniles and animals.